danilocolasso/curotec-monorepo/README.md

 ### Before install
 Make sure you have installed Docker Desktop.
 If you don't, follow the <a href="https://www.docker.com/get-started" target="_blank">Get Started with Docker</a>.

-To provide a comprehensive solution for the assignment, I have divided the project into two separate repositories: one for the backend and another for the frontend. \
-You can find the frontend project [here](https://github.com/danilocolasso/curotec-assignment-front).

 ### Installation guide

 #### Clone the project